saworz/nbp-api-fetcher/README.md

 Errors occurring while fetching data or communicating with backend are displayed with react-toastify.
 They appear in the upper-right corner and provide simple error description.
 More precise error messages are displayed with Python's logging module and in browser's console.
+Data types are validated using Pydantic and Flask-Pydantic for api requests and responses
 ![error-handling-image](https://github.com/saworz/images/blob/main/nbp-fetcher-5.png?raw=true)